 Bachelor of Science (B.S.)
 Degree in Biomedical Engineering

-The Biomedical Engineering Program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Biomedical Engineering Program is accredited by the Engineering Accreditation Commission (EAC) of ABET, https://www.abet.org, under the commission’s General Criteria and Program Criteria for Chemical Engineering.
 This program leads to a Bachelor of Science degree in Biomedical Engineering.

 Recommended BEN B.S.
 Curriculum (For Students Matriculating Fall 2019 or Later)